 In this section, we provide a conceptual framework to examine the impact of import competition on outsourcing following Lommerud et al. (2009).
-Consider a firm i operating in a monopolistically competitive environment producing a variety of a differentiated good, which it produces by using a continuum of inputs indexed by $j \in [0,1]$.
+Consider a firm i operating in a monopolistically competitive environment producing a variety of a differentiated good, which it produces by using a continuum of inputs indexed by $j \in [0, 1]$.
 One unit of the final good requires γ_i^{-1} units of each input for firm i.
 Each input can either be produced in-house or outsourced.
 In-house, the firm can produce one unit of j using one unit of labor at an exogenous wage rate w.
-Alternative, the firm can outsource production at the cost of c per unit of input, where we assume w > c to capture the idea that the wage rate is higher than the marginal cost of outsourcing to smaller firms.
-Outsourcing incurs fixed costs which depend on the input j.
-Ordering the inputs on [0,1] so that g(j) < g(l) for j < l, the cost of outsourcing k inputs is given by
+Alternatively, the firm can outsource production at the cost of c per unit of input, where we assume w > c to capture the idea that the wage rate is higher than the marginal cost of outsourcing to smaller (informal sector) firms.
+For instance, since it operates in the formal sector, the firm has to ensure adherence to safety standards, offer benefits, including overtime and abide by hiring and firing regulations.
+As pointed out by Besley and Burgess (2004), these provisions of the Indian Factor's Act do not apply to firms hiring fewer than 10 workers operating in the unorganized or unregistered (informal) manufacturing sector.